abhiramkolluri/ask-sai-baba/Web scraper/README.md

 python textoptions.py
 ```

-## Scraping the content and getting the reiligious text
+## Scraping the content and getting the religious text

 1. Run the script `webscraper.py` using the following command: